PradeepSubramani21/terraform-zero-to-hero/Day-2/07-tfvars.md

 ```

 By using `.tfvars` files, you can keep your Terraform code more generic and flexible while tailoring configurations to different scenarios and environments.

+# Notes addition
+1. By default terraform will look for **terraform.tfvars** file , if you used anyother names you can mention the name in "-var-file" parameter in terraform plan / apply commands.